Announcements

 Hi @HDTiwari ,

-The project you shared UART_Transmit_Receive_FIFO_Interrupts_v02 ,I imported the project into my MTB and found you haven't declared USIC0_CH1 so can you share your correct project once again.
+The project you shared UART_Transmit_Receive_FIFO_Interrupts_v02 ,I imported the project into my MTB and found you haven't declared USIC0_CH1 so can you please share your correct project once again.

 Best Regards,